-The discovery of several impeccably preserved and incredibly secret World World II facilities has done more than get historians interested; it’s forced the National Parks Service to find the perfect compromise for the park’s natural areas, historical sites and popular demand of picnic spaces by the community.
-Last night the NPS held a public town hall meeting at Fort Hunt Park to give the concerned community a chance to ask questions about the potential plans.
+The discovery of several impeccably preserved and incredibly World World II facilities has done more than get historians interested; it’s forced the National Parks Service to find the perfect compromise for the park’s natural areas, historical sites and popular demand of picnic spaces by the community.
+Last night the NPS held a public meeting at Fort Hunt Park to give the concerned community a chance to ask questions about the potential plans.

 Major concerns from the community included changes to the walking and biking paths, loss of picnic pavilions and athletic fields, and the potential misuse of the $250,000 to build a visitor’s center that could end up costing much more.

 “We’re looking long range, and not everything would happen at once.
 It would happen in phases, and there is no list of which improvement would happen first.
 All the potential changes can be adapted and combined, and every major action will require further review on a site by site basis,” Sheffer said.
 “Everything will depend on further archaeological and environmental review.
 We can’t just bulldoze a path through one of the largest swaths of forest on the East Coast to make a new trail.
 We have to work together to find the best use of the park.”

 Park authorities reported an overwhelming use of the picnic facilities from locals and out of town visitors but are eager to give equal attention to other areas of the park.
 Many attendees refuted the reports of overcrowded facilities, except on the busiest holiday weekends, and were worried that any reduction in athletic fields or picnic space would be detrimental to the community.

 “So much of staff time is spent on scheduling picnic times, instead of attending other park duties,” a park ranger said.
 “We looked at these alternatives to balance everything and be able to give our attention to the important untold history here.”